wmcdonald404/wmcdonald404.github.io/_recipes/2024-11-19-tunnbrödsrulle.md

 - Add two hotdogs on top of the mashed potatoes on each lompe.
 - Add 3 tbsp of Skagenröra per plate on top of the hotdogs.
 - Top with fried onions, ketchup, and/or mustard.
 Roll up the lomper and enjoy!

+## Notes
+- Mash: Smash/instant mash is very in keeping here.
+- Hotdogs:
+    - At the slightly more 'mechanically recovered pink goo' end of the spectrum, I like [Wikinger](https://wikingerhotdogs.com/our-range/)
+    - If you wanted to go classier, and they're in stock, [Helen Browning's Organic Hot Dogs](https://helenbrowningsorganic.co.uk/shop/product/hot-dogs/)

 # References
 - [Tunnbrödsrulle - The best street food in Sweden](https://byfoodandtravel.com/tunnbrodsrulle-the-best-street-food-in-sweden/)